boosterconf/boosterweb/content/speaker/einar-høst/index.md

 ---
 name: "Einar Høst"
-title: "Architect at Norkart"
-# twitter_handle:
+title: "Software developer"
 ---
-Einar W. Høst is an architect and developer at Norkart.
+Einar W. Høst is a software developer at Norkart.
 He enjoys collaborative modelling, API design and computer programming.
 He has a PhD in Computer Science from the University of Oslo.